EmmaJane22/HappyCamper/README.md

 #### Edit Locations Page

 The edit page contains a very simple form which is prepopulated with the location that the user has selected to edit.
 Upon clicking the edit location button the user is redirected back to the Manage Locations page.
-A cancel button is also provided if the user changes their mind to aviod them needing to user the browser's back button.
+A cancel button is also provided if the user changes their mind to avoid them needing to user the browser's back button.

 ![edit locations](/documentation/site_images/edit_location.jpg)

 #### Add Locations Page

 Again, this page contains a very simple form.
 The user is required to enter a location name that is longer than three letters.
 Upon clicking the Add location button the user is redirected back to the Manage Locations page.
-Again, the cancel button is also provided if the user changes their mind to aviod them needing to user the browser's back button.
+Again, the cancel button is also provided if the user changes their mind to avoid them needing to user the browser's back button.

 ![add locations](/documentation/site_images/add_location.jpg)

 #### 404 Error Page

 A custom 404 error page has been included to allow users to navigate back to the home page easily as it contains a link which changes colour when hovered over.
-This enables users to easily naviate the site and gives immediate user feedback.
+This enables users to easily navigate the site and gives immediate user feedback.

 ![404](/documentation/site_images/404.jpg)

+___

 ### Future Features
 Ideas for future implementation include:

  - the functionality for a user to save a site as their 'favourite' and have it appear on their profile page.
- - the ability for users to change their password and a function to accomodate forgotten passwords.
+ - the ability for users to change their password and a function to accommodate forgotten passwords.
  - the option for a user to delete their account.
  - inclusion of an API for users to view the campsite location such as Google Maps.
- - the option to select campsite features to broaden the search parameters, for example check boxes for electric hookup, kids play area, toilet block etc so users could then filter the sites by these values.
+ - the option to select campsite features to broaden the search parameters, for example check boxes for electric hook-up, kids play area, toilet block etc so users could then filter the sites by these values.

 [Back to top](#table-of-contents)